 Mr. Cary has also been involved in a number of high-stakes appeals, and represented clients in connection with criminal and civil investigations conducted by various government agencies, including the Food and Drug Administration, the Securities and Exchange Commission, and federal and state prosecutors.
 In addition to handling nearly a dozen legal malpractice cases, his civil litigation experience has included a class action securities trial, as well as cases ranging from real estate to securities to contracts to products liability to allegations of civil fraud.
 Mr. Cary occasionally represents plaintiffs in civil litigation, including a pending civil rights action, and has represented a number of crime victims.
 He supervised Williams & Connolly’s pro bono criminal defense program for indigent citizens for three years.
 Mr. Cary, together with his colleagues Craig Singer and Simon Latcovich, recently authored Federal Criminal Discovery, the first book devoted entirely to the topic of discovery in federal criminal cases.
 The American Bar Association describes the book as an “invaluable resource for judges, academics, prosecutors, and defense lawyers.”

-Mr. Cary has been recognized in the 2010-13 editions of The Best Lawyers in America in White Collar Criminal Defense and in the 2013 edition of The Best Lawyers in America as the Bet-the-Company Litigation Lawyer of the Year for Washington, D.C.; as one of "Washington's Top Lawyers" by Washingtonian magazine (2009 and 2011); as a commercial litigation local "litigation star" in the 2012 edition of Benchmark Litigation; and in the 2012 edition of Chambers as a “rising star” in commercial litigation.
-In 2011, the National Law Journal named Mr. Cary and his partner, Brendan Sullivan, to its six-person list of the country’s “Most Influential Lawyers” in the area of White Collar Criminal Defense.
+Mr. Cary has been recognized in the 2010-13 editions of The Best Lawyers in America in White Collar Criminal Defense and in the 2013 edition of The Best Lawyers in America as the Bet-the-Company Litigation Lawyer of the Year for Washington, D.C.; as one of "Washington's Top Lawyers" by Washingtonian magazine (2009 and 2011); as a commercial litigation local "litigation star" in the 2012 edition of Benchmark Litigation; in the 2012 edition of Chambers as a “rising star” in commercial litigation; and as a leading lawyer in white collar crime and government investigations in the 2013 and 2014 editions of Chambers.
+In 2011, The National Law Journal named Mr. Cary and his partner, Brendan Sullivan, to its six-person list of the country’s “Most Influential Lawyers” in the area of White Collar Criminal Defense.

 Born in Evanston, Illinois, Mr. Cary grew up in Hannibal, Missouri before attending Dartmouth, where he was a member of the football team.
 Mr. Cary spent a year as a paralegal at the D.C. office of White & Case before entering the University of Virginia School of Law, where he received his J.D. and was on the Articles Review Board of the Virginia Law Review and a member of the Order of the Coif.
 Mr. Cary was a law clerk to Judge Eugene Lynch of the U.S. District Court for the Northern District of California before joining Williams & Connolly in 1990.
 He was chair of the firm's Hiring Committee from 2008 to 2010.